 International Students Process for Fieldwork and Curricular Practical Training (CPT)

 International students will therefore need to submit a fourth application material: (4) CPT Request Form.
 International students with F1 status are required to obtain Curricular Practical Training (CPT) before taking the Fieldwork course and starting their employment.
 Students will need to follow the CPT regulations and any additional requirements imposed by the ISSO.
 Upon approval, students must upload their application to ISSO’s Compass portal for final approval and I-20 processing.
 You must receive approval from ISSO to begin your employment.

 Submit all three components of the application (Job Proposal, Fieldwork Instructions for Employer Form, and Offer Letter) and your CPT Application Form, if you’re an F-1 student, to the MA Career Development team by GSAS’ last day of Post-Change of Program Add/Drop Period.

 Timing of the Internship

 - Fall semester: The start date of the internship must be no earlier than the first day of classes.
-The end date must be no later than the end of fall final exams.
+The end date must be no later than the last day of the final exams.